 Cost Per Year: $47,442

 The history of Swarthmore College can attest to its longstanding advocacy for women’s rights.
 Not only was it one of the earliest coeducational colleges in the country, but also many of its founders were leaders in the women’s rights movements, as well as abolitionist and other social movements in the nineteenth century and beyond.
-Often called one of the “Little Ivies,” Swarthmore also has an academic reputation for being one of the best liberal arts colleges in the nation, and it is regionally accredited by the Middle States Commission on Higher Education.
+It is regionally accredited by the Middle States Commission on Higher Education.

 College Choice Score: 97.89